AbstractBeliefs/elf-strings/README.md

 This means that you can get suitable information about the strings within the binary, such as the section they reside in, the offset in the section, etc..
 This utility also has the functionality to 'demangle' C++ symbols, iterate linked libraries and print basic information about the ELF.

+This can prove extremely useful for quickly grabbing strings when analysing a binary.

 # Output
 ![alt text](https://i.imgur.com/plIdQCF.png "example of demangled strings")